Recipe Overview

 Make-Ahead Ideas

-Prepare the recipe as directed and then put it into a greased 9×13 inch baking pan.
+Make ahead casserole: Prepare the recipe as directed and then put it into a greased 9 x 13 inch baking pan.
 (I prefer to use a metal pan if I’m going to freeze a casserole to eliminate the possibility of breakage.)
 Top with more mozzarella cheese (¼ -½ cup) and cover the pan completely with foil.
-Freeze or refrigerate until ready to bake.
+Refrigerate or freeze until ready to bake.

 Storage & Reheating Tips